ROYAL ENGINEERS OFFICERS’ WIDOWS SOCIETY PRIVACY STATEMENT

 How long we will keep your information

-We will keep your personal information on our database while you are a Member of the Society or beneficiary of the Samaritan Fund and for seven years after your Membership or benevolence ceases ends as required by HMRC for any financial data.
-We need to keep some of your membership details (name, date of birth, number of units of cover held and, where applicable, decease date).
-This data will be anonymised and is used to inform actuarial analysis and advice which influences both subscription and benefit rates.
+We will keep your personal information on our database while you are a Member or Beneficiary of the Society or beneficiary of the Samaritan Fund and for seven years after your Membership or benevolence ceases ends as required by HMRC for any financial data.
+We need to keep some of your membership details (name, date of birth, number of units of cover held and, where applicable, when your membership ended) for audit and analytical purposes.
+When shared this data will be anonymised and is used to inform actuarial analysis and advice which influences both subscription and benefit rates.

 You have the right to: